riesgos/dlr-riesgos-frontend/DEVELOPMENT.md

 Once a WPS is available via the internet, you can register it in the frontend.
 This process differs between Riesgos 1.0 and 2.0.
 Within Riesgos 1.0 it is required to code the services name, url, and a few other properties in the frontend-source.

+Note: currently, the application only supports GeoJSON as vector-format, not GML.
+But work is underway to change that.

 ##### Riesgos 1.0
 Adding a WPS into an existing scenario is a three step process.